tordans/WPFBOGP/readme.txt

 = Do I need to create a Facebook Application to use this plugin? = No. Either your Facebook User ID or an Application ID is a requirement.
 You're not required to register an app, instead just use your User ID (plugin admin settings page helps you find that).
 You can use both an App ID and User ID if you'd like.
 More details on how Facebook verifies admins is located here: https://developers.facebook.com/docs/insights/

+= Can I use my Facebook Page ID insted =
+Nope.
+Facebook removed that ability a while ago - only user ID's or you need to create a Facebook App for its ID.

 = Why doesn't this plugin have a Like/Send button? = Honestly it's not hard to add one once you have the proper meta content in the header.
 Look at <a href="https://developers.facebook.com/docs/reference/plugins/like/">how to add a Like button</a> using fb:like.
 There are a lot of 'like' button plugins but this one focuses on solid and accurate Open Graph meta data.